-On August 19, high tide brought a lot of marine algae up in the wrack.
-Most of what I encountered were species that are normally attached to rocky or substrate or cobble.
-This material was detached which was kind of surprising because there had been no recent storms or damaging waves.
+On August 19, 2012, high tide brought a lot of marine algae up into the wrack.
+Most were species normally attached to rocky or substrate or cobble.
+This material was detached, which was kind of surprising because there had been no recent storms or damaging waves.
 Nevertheless, there it was.

-The marine algae shown above is Chondracanthus exasperatus; it’s called Turkish towel.
-It lives in the low intertidal and subtidal zones and tattered remains are frequently encountered on outer shore beaches.
-Seaweeds of Alaska is a useful resource for marine algae.
+Above is a nice big blade of Chondracanthus, otherwise known as Turkish towel.
+Tattered remains are frequently encountered on exposed beaches.
 The wrack line is full of interesting algae and other things like shells, birds and floats.
-If you want to see some other things I have encountered in the wrack, check out Wrack Line.
+If you want to see some other things I have encountered in the wrack, check out my Wrack Line pages.

 This post was originally published on August 28, 2012.
 On September 30, 2017 I updated the photos and lightly edited the text.
 A more recent related post is Common Marine Algae in the Northern Oregon Drift Line: A Gallery of Images.

 If you are partial to algae, in the drift line, or attached, you might enjoy my Marine Algae pages.